/ tool-comparisons / Datadog vs LogRocket for Solo Developers

 For frontend-heavy applications, this is powerful.
 A stack trace tells you something broke.
 A session replay tells you the user clicked the submit button three times, got a spinner that never stopped, then rage-clicked the back button.
 That context changes how you debug and what you fix.

-The free tier gives you 1,000 sessions per month.
-The paid tier starts at $99/month, which is steep for a solo developer.
+The free tier gives you 1,000 sessions per month with one month of data retention.
+The paid Team tier starts at $69/month for 10,000 sessions and climbs from there as your traffic grows, which is steep for a solo developer.
 Session-based pricing also means costs scale with traffic, so popular apps get expensive.

 Key Differences